gottfrois/dashing-rails/README.md

 * [Dashing-rails contributors](https://github.com/gottfrois/dashing-rails/contributors)
 * [Shopify Dashing contributors](https://github.com/Shopify/dashing/graphs/contributors)

+Special thanks to [Benjamin Roth](https://github.com/apneadiving) for his ideas and support.

 All contributions are more than welcome; especially new widgets!

 Please add spec to your Pull Requests and run them using: